vidaud/seta/seta-doc/docs/seta-api/seta_api_v1.md

 - ontology
 - embeddings

-Here below all the functions available.

 ## seta-api-suggestions

-The suggestions is the related terms list that is generated after setting a term.
+The suggestions is the related terms list that is generated after setting a term. ***In the preparation of the ***

 ### GET /suggestions